Moutoussamy/BankCustomersChurnPred/README.md

 ## 2. Data exploration

-Here is the descriptors avaible on the data set:
+Here is the descriptors available on the data set:

 - RowNumber          10000 non-null int64
 - CustomerId         10000 non-null int64